usamahafeez567/mapper-factory/README.md

-# MapperFactory
+# JSON Mapper Factory

-**MapperFactory** is a lightweight and powerful utility class for mapping JSON templates with dynamic data.
+**JSON Mapper Factory** is a lightweight and powerful utility class for mapping JSON templates with dynamic data.
 It allows you to replace placeholders in a JSON structure (strings, arrays, objects) with actual values dynamically.

 ## Installation